lfepp/puppet-pagerduty/README.md

 Installation & Usage
 -------------------

-1. Install dependencies on all Puppet master nodes: `/opt/puppetlabs/puppet/bin/gem install redphone json`
+1. Install dependencies on all Puppet master nodes: `/opt/puppetlabs/server/bin/puppetserver gem install GEM_NAME`

-1. Install puppet-pagerduty as a module in your Puppet master's module path.
+1. Manually install pagerduty.rb to /opt/puppetlabs/puppet/lib/ruby/vendor_ruby/puppet/reports/
+   This is due to a [bug](https://tickets.puppetlabs.com/browse/SERVER-1014)

+1. Restart puppetserver service

 1. You will need to create a Puppet specific service that uses the Generic API in PagerDuty.

 1. Add the class to the puppet master node: